If your Central Florida business sells a lot online, then we’re coming into the most wonderful time of the year.

 And they can get nasty when they don’t see it.
 Think “sales tax audit,” “fines,” or worse.

-If your Daytona Beach business sells a lot into a state, check with that state’s department of taxation and see what the deal is under “sales tax economic nexus.”
+If your Central Florida business sells a lot into a state, check with that state’s department of taxation and see what the deal is under “sales tax economic nexus.”
 If you are over or near the thresholds of dollars or number of sales, keep the following in mind:

 – Taxability of your products.
 Not all jurisdictions levy sales tax on everything sold all the time.
 A lot of states have sales tax holidays for occasions like back-to-school shopping, for instance.